God’s Dream Tools and Lenses

-Microscope-like dreams show things we absolutely cannot see – such as DNA and bloodline issues – to bring us inner healing or deliverance from curses.
+Microscope-like dreams tools and lenses show things we absolutely cannot see – such as DNA and bloodline issues – to bring us inner healing or deliverance from curses.
 The solutions are usually embedded in the dream.
 Look carefully!

-Clocks, watches and hour glasses are all symbolic of time.
+Clocks, watches and hour glasses are dream tools and lenses that are all symbolic of time.
 An hourglass can mean some event may occur within “an hour” or alert the dreamer that time is “running out.”
 A watch may be word play meaning to “keep watching.”
 And there are numerous other ways to discern timing.

 Sometimes dreams show seasons (winter, fall, springtime, Christmastime) or even seeds.
 If we know a seed’s germination period, then the duration of its dormancy may reveal how long a “promise” could remain buried (hidden or dead) before it is fulfilled (or resurrected).